KazChe/modus-intelligent-api/WASM101.md

 - Cell Receptor: Controls what enters and influences the cell
 - WASI: Manages and restricts how WebAssembly modules interact with host system resources

 You get the gist.
-Of course, WASI does whole lot more and you can get deeper with all of the wonderful goings on by visiting their github [repority](https://github.com/WebAssembly/WASI) as a starting point.
+Of course, WASI does whole lot more and you can get deeper with all of the wonderful goings on by visiting their github [repository](https://github.com/WebAssembly/WASI) as a starting point.

 You get the gist.
-Of course, WASI does whole lot more and you can get deeper with all of the wonderful goings on by visiting their github repority as a starting point.
+Of course, WASI does whole lot more and you can get deeper with all of the wonderful goings on by visiting their github repository as a starting point.

 We can go on for days talking about WASM and its ecosystem, but this should be enough for a very high level understanding of this technology to hopefully be thirsty to go and find out more.